qmsk/clusterf/README.md

 The merging is based on the backend weight.
 The IPVS weight of the merged destination is calculated from the weights of all merged backends, and updated as backends are added/removed/reweighted.

+### Soft restart

+The `clusterf-ipvs` command will read the initial kernel IPVS configuration at startup, and only apply the necessary operations to update it to the current configuration.
+Restarting `clusterf-ipvs` should thus not affect active connections.

+You can also use `clusterf-ipvs --noop` to verify that the code and configuration behave as expected.

 ## Known issues

 *   The `clusterf-docker` daemon is limited in terms of the policy configuration available.
 It assumes the docker networks are globally addressed and routable from the frontend.